Investigating the Cost, Integration and Other Realities of Digital Experience Platforms

 Brace for Licensing, Deployment, Maintenance

-According to a post on DXPs by Ameex Technologies officials, DXPs will include, purchase costs (software Licensing, first time build, etc.); deployment costs (localization, training, technical resources, project management costs, etc.); and maintenance costs (server upgrades, 24/7 maintenance, etc.).
+According to a post on DXPs by Ameex Technologies officials, DXPs will include, purchase costs (software licensing, first time build, etc.); deployment costs (localization, training, technical resources, project management costs, etc.); and maintenance costs (server upgrades, 24/7 maintenance, etc.).
 “For a company operating the integrated functions of DXP in silos, the new DXP platform will bring down the cost,” Ameex officials wrote.
 “It is advisable to lay down a long-term budget plan with respect to the DXP implementation strategy.”

 Ars Logica in its Compass Guide to WCM Q4 2017 (login required), reported costs associated with some web content management (WCM) vendors.
 Forrester calls WCM the "backbone of digital experience delivery."
 They include: